COQB - Code Enforcement Officials

-Applying for a Probationary or Standard Certification
+Probationary or Standard Certificate?

 - Your application and supporting documents are reviewed by staff to determine if the education and experience you claim satisfies the requirements of the Trade and Level certification requested.